MattiSG/WebServiceForm/README.md

 * `values`: a hash containing the values which the submit input should be updated with.
 Contains the same keys as the `classes` hash, with the following default values:
 	- `reset`:	defaults to the original value of the submit input.
-	- `request`:	defaults to "Sending…".
+	- `submit`:	defaults to "Sending…".
 	- `success`:	defaults to "Thank you!".
 	- `failure`:	defaults to "Try again".